 2) Segment your leads: Companies of different types and people with different titles within those companies all have different needs that need to be met.
 Some are decision-makers and others are influencers.
 Segment your leads according to company type (ex. bank, credit union, independent mortgage banker, broker, etc.), geography, target personasand more.

 Also, drill down even further by integrating survey questions into your emails and landing pages.
 Ask questions like “What (LOS, PPE, BPM software, etc.) do you currently use?”, “What’s your annual origination volume?”, “How many LO’s do you have?”, “How many branches do you have?” or any other relevant questions to help you determine their needs or qualifications to do business with you.

 This information is helpful for campaign targeting and tracking as well as content development.

-3. Have a paid media plan: LinkedIn Matched Audiences, Facebook Ads and other platforms provide great opportunities to target your audience segments with precision.
-Be sure to target each segment with relevant messages to them in order to move them along the buyer journey and consider your company.
+3) Have a paid media plan: LinkedIn Matched Audiences provides a great opportunity to target your audience segments with precision.
+Be sure to target each segment with relevant messages to them to move them along the buyer journey and consider your solution.

 4) Develop content that fits each stage of the buyer’s journey:The 3 basic stages are awareness, consideration and decision.
 Break down these stages for each segment and develop content for each stage that can be used in your emails, LinkedIn posts, digital ad buys, Google Ads and other promotions.